 Oil & Gas Leasing and Development

 - Since 2019 we have filed three lawsuits in federal court challenging BLM leasing decisions.
-These challenges forced the BLM to suspend hundreds of oil and gas leases so that the agency could reanalyze and disclose the environmental impacts of offering the leases for development (more information about these challenges is available here).
+These challenges forced the BLM to suspend hundreds of oil and gas leases so that the agency could reanalyze and disclose the environmental impacts of offering those leases for development (more information about these challenges is available here).

 - Since 2017 we have successfully challenged the BLM’s approval of more than 200 drilling permits.
 These victories protected wilderness-caliber lands in the Desolation Canyon region, near Dinosaur National Monument, atop the West Tavaputs Plateau, and in the southern Uinta Basin (more information about some of these challenges is available here, and here).
-Despite the Trump administration’s relentless onslaught against our public lands, oil and gas operators did not drill a single well on lands proposed for wilderness designation in Utah.

 - We fought off attempts by the Trump administration to offer leases for development at the doorstep of Arches, Canyonlands, Capitol Reef, and Zion National Parks, and near Bears Ears and Dinosaur National Monuments.